How to Knit for Beginners — Easy Step-by-Step Guide

 What are the basic knitting stitches for beginners?

-The most fundamental stitch for beginners is the 'knit stitch'.
-Learning this stitch allows you to create basic fabrics like the one used in this dishcloth.
-You'll also need to learn 'casting on' and 'binding off' to start and finish your project.
+The most fundamental stitch for beginners is the 'knit stitch,' which you've learned in this tutorial.
+Mastering the knit stitch allows you to create basic fabrics like the one used in this dishcloth, known as garter stitch.
+In addition to the knit stitch, you'll also need to learn 'casting on' to create your initial row of stitches and 'binding off' to securely finish your project.
+These three techniques form the bedrock of most beginner knitting projects and are essential for creating any knitted item.

 How do I hold knitting needles and yarn?